 I learned a little bit about each of these topics when I spoke with Fred and Marilyn Weinberg of Beth Israel Congregation earlier this month.
 They gave me a tour of BathJewishHistory.org, a digital archive and museum.
 The website is hosted by the Beth Israel Congregation and tells the story of Bath’s Jewish people and families and their social, economic, and religious life in the area.

 Jewish history in Bath goes back to at least the 1880s, when the first Jewish-owned businesses opened their doors.
 S. J. Goldstein’s clothing store was first, followed by S. A. Issacson, both at the Church Block on Front Street.
 A few years later, William Filene, founder of the well-known Boston department store, chose Bath as a location for a branch, which was known as Boston Bargain Clothing Company and managed by his son, Bert Filene.
-Morris Povich’s clothing store, a Bath landmark, operated later, in the 20th century.
-Other Jewish businesses included groceries, sandwich shops, furniture and appliance stores, and Mikelski’s music store.
+Morris S. Povich’s store operated later, in the 20th century, first as a boot and shoe store at 155 Front Street, then as a clothing store at 143 Front Street (a Bath landmark).
+Other Jewish businesses included groceries, sandwich shops, furniture and appliance stores, and Mikelsky’s music store.
 Many of the original locations have been replaced by newer buildings, including Bath’s City Hall.
 Second-generation Jews in Bath pursued professional occupations including, doctor, educator, realtor, lawyer, and insurance agent.